When you buy home insurance, you are asked a ton of questions.

 Insurance is always based on claims history.
-Not just your history, but everyone’s history.
-Insurance companies have departments of actuaries that look at that claims history, and forecast the future of claims.
+Not just your history but everyone’s history.
+Insurance companies have departments of actuaries that look at the claims history and forecast the future of claims.
 One of the things that actuaries have noticed is that clients with a higher credit score rating make fewer claims.

 It makes sense, as people with better credit are more likely to have the funds to complete any necessary updates on a home.
 They are also less likely to commit insurance fraud because of money issues.

-The insurance industry took this information and reflected in their rates.
-Clients who have a higher credit score are now eligible for a lower insurance rate.
+The insurance industry took this information and reflected it in their rates.
+Clients with higher credit scores are now eligible for a lower insurance rate.

-A few things to remember about insurance and your credit score
+A few things to remember about home insurance and your credit score

 Your credit will not be affected – The check is always a soft hit.
 This means your credit score will not be affected.

 What is the difference between a hard credit check and a soft credit check?
-Financial institutions use your credit score for things like credit card, mortgage or loan applications.
-This is known as a Hard Credit inquiry and will impact your individual credit score.
-When a credit score is asked for insurance, employment or landlord checks, this is known as a Soft Credit inquiry and will never have an impact on your individual credit score no matter how many times a check is done.
+Financial institutions use your credit score for credit cards, mortgages, or loan applications.
+This is a Hard Credit inquiry and will impact your credit score.
+When a credit score is asked for insurance, employment, or landlord checks, this is known as a Soft Credit inquiry and will never have an impact on your individual credit score, no matter how many times a check is done.

-The two main credit agencies in Canada are TransUnion and Equifax.
-These agencies my be contacted if you have questions regarding your credit score.
-If you’re ever concerned about a Credit Check that is being completed by an insurance company, visit the Insurance Bureau of Canada for more details.
+The two leading credit agencies in Canada are TransUnion and Equifax.
+These agencies may be contacted if you have questions regarding your credit score.
+If you’re ever concerned about a Credit Check being completed by an insurance company, visit the Insurance Bureau of Canada for more details.

 Some of our markets have credit discounts that reduce your insurance by more than 20%, so we recommend you say ‘YES’ to the credit check.
 We want to get you the best rates possible, and this is a great way to do that!